OutSystems/docs-product/src/ref/errors-and-warnings/warnings/open-redirect-warning.md

 :   `Enclose the input parameters with a ReplaceURLDomain() function from HttpRequestHandler to avoid open redirect vulnerabilities.`

 Cause
-:   The input parameter mentioned in the warning has a value that comes from the end-user input and that is susceptible to contain a malicious URL.
+:   The input parameter mentioned in the warning has a value that comes from the end user input and that is susceptible to contain a malicious URL.

 Recommendation
 :   Do one of the following: